 Read More: Browning 725 Citori Full Review

 Today’s basic model is the Citori Lightning — in style similar to the Superposed Lightning — with Lightning-style rounded fore-end and semi-pistol grip.
 The Lightning model Citori is offered in 12 gauge — and on a smaller, lighter receiver in 20, 28 and .410 — all three smaller gauges based on the 20-gauge receiver and thus of similar weight.

 Further, there are Citori models with a steel receiver and those with an aluminum alloy, the latter offering almost a pound in weight reduction — this one dubbed the Citori Superlight.
 There’s even a White Lightning model with a bright silver nitride receiver.
 The basic Lightning receiver is richly blued.
-The current full retail is still under $2,000.
+The current full retail starts at around $2,200.
 You also get good quality engraving on the receiver and fore-end, engraving that closely resembles the engraving on the old Superposed.

 The semi-pistol grip (again think Prince of Wales style) seems to offer quicker, surer gun mounting.
 Tight re-curve pistol grips are more suited to an already-mounted gun — as in clay target busting.
 The stock is gloss finished, and the checkering is cut very fine at 24 lines-to-the-inch.
 There is no recoil pad, which is important to a hunting gun, as less weight is involved with the Citori’s black plastic buttplate.
 Better balance is maintained, with the average balance point right at the hinge.